Traditional Swiss cuisine is more than chocolate and cheese. How many top Swiss dishes have you crossed off this list of regional favorites?

 Well-known and popular throughout Switzerland, Älplermagronen (macaroni, potatoes, cheese, cream, and roasted onions) hail from central Switzerland as do a whole variety of cheese dishes.
 Also famous are Luzerner Chügelipastete (a vol-au-vent filled with sausage meatballs in a white sauce), and stews such as hafenchabis (lamb or pork stew with cabbage) and stunggis (pork and vegetable stew).

-Sbrinz could be considered the quintessential cheese of central Switzerland because it is produced in the cantons of Lucerne, Schwyz, Obwalden and Nidwalden, as well as Zug.
+Sbrinz could be considered the quintessential cheese of central Swiss cuisine because it is produced in the cantons of Lucerne, Schwyz, Obwalden and Nidwalden, as well as Zug.
 Sbrinz is an extra-hard, full-fat cheese made of raw milk.
 A wheel of Sbrinz weighs between 25kg and 45kg.
 This cheese is ‘blind’, meaning it doesn’t have any holes, and is slightly brittle, which makes it particularly suitable for grating.
 Its flavour is a little salty and full-bodied.
 Sbrinz is also produced in a small number of locations in the Oberaargau and the canton of Bern.
 The extra hard cheese is sold in shops and at wholesalers throughout Switzerland.

 Frying cheese is a full-fat, semi-hard cheese, and a wheel weighs between 750f to 1.1kg.
 It has a mild flavour and typically a slightly sour aroma.
 Frying cheese is common in the cantons of Obwalden and Nidwalden, where it is regarded a local speciality, and it is almost exclusively produced in Obwalden and Nidwalden valley cheese dairies from pasteurised milk.
 In the Unterwalden mountains, however, cheese makers use raw milk.